cudemans/summarystats/README.md

 ## Functionality

 So far, the package can calculate the stats.
-Please see the [functionality](https://github.com/cudemans/summarystats/wiki/Functionality) wiki page for more details in implementation.
+Please see the [functionality](https://github.com/cudemans/summarystats/wiki/Functionality) wiki page for more implementation details.

 1. `getMean`: Takes an array and returns its mean.
 2. `getTrimmedMean`: Takes and array and n, where n is the number of items to remove from the beginning and end of the distribution.